-- Provide evidence for implementing and maintaining a rigorous tracking system (e.g. detailed inventory, delivery records) to monitor all received wood sources, in terms of both source type, waste composition (by mass and energy/calorific value) and origins of supply; - Make these records available for spot auditing by the Program Manager or other appointed independent third party, at any point in time.
+Provide evidence for implementing and maintaining a rigorous tracking system (e.g. detailed inventory, delivery records) to monitor all received wood sources, in terms of both source type,

+- Make these records available for spot auditing by the Program Manager or other appointed independent third party, at any point in time.
 The generator owner must also make the site available for random on-site spot checks, which may be undertaken by the Program Manager or other appointed independent third party. - Provide these records on a quarterly and annual basis to the purchasing GreenPower Provider and Program Manager.
 The Program Manager may require that these records be independently audited; - Notify the Program Manager and request approval of any new sources in the future prior to their utilisation.